AtomsDevs/Atoms/README.md

 ### Why a new application?
 Atoms was created to solve the lack of a GUI to create, manage and use chroot environments.
-Although there is support for Podman, Atoms does not aim to offer a fine integration with this as its purpose is only to allow the user to open a shell in a new environment, be it chroot or container.
+Although there is support for Distrobox, Atoms does not aim to offer a fine integration with Podman as its purpose is only to allow the user to open a shell in a new environment, be it chroot or container.

 If you are looking for a Podman container manager that does a finer job offering